xixu-me/git-desktop/docs/known-issues.md

 # Known Issues

-This document outlines acknowledged issues with GitHub Desktop, including workarounds if known.
+This document outlines acknowledged issues with Git Desktop, including workarounds if known.

-## What should I do if...
+## What should I do if

 ### I have encountered an issue listed here?